cdapio/cdap/cdap-docs/developer-manual/source/getting-started/local-sandbox/index.rst

 .. _local-sandbox-setup:

-.. rubric:: CDAP Local Sandbox Download, Installation, and Setup
+.. rubric:: CDAP Sandbox Download, Installation, and Setup

-There are three ways to `download <http://cask.co/downloads/#cdap>`__ and install the CDAP Local Sandbox:
+There are three ways to `download <http://cask.co/downloads/#cdap>`__ and install the CDAP Sandbox:

 - as a :doc:`binary zip file <zip>`;
 - as a :doc:`Virtual Machine image <virtual-machine>`; or